Edgar Philip Prindle Wadhams: Priesthood

-Wadhams was ordained by Archbishop John McCloskey into the priesthood for the Diocese of Albany on January 15, 1850.
-After his ordination, Wadhams was assigned as an assistant pastor at the Cathedral of the Immaculate Conception in Albany, New York, later becoming its rector.
-He was eventually named vicar-general of the diocese.In 1865, while on a pilgrimage to Palestine, Wadhams stopped in Rome to have an audience with Pope Pius IX.
+Wadhams was ordained in Albany, New York, by Archbishop John McCloskey into the priesthood for the Diocese of Albany on January 15, 1850.After his ordination, the diocese assigned Wadhams as an assistant pastor at the Cathedral of the Immaculate Conception Parish in Albany, later becoming its rector.
+He was eventually named vicar-general of the diocese.
+In 1865, while on a pilgrimage to Palestine, Wadhams stopped in Rome to have an audience with Pope Pius IX.